-Review of Table 1 indicates that some additional lagoons at the Dairy may exceed the 10 acrefeet volume threshold.
+Review of Table 1 shows that four lagoons at the Cow Palace Dairy currently exceed the 10 acrefeet volume threshold.
 However, the volume used to determine if a structure exceeds 10 acre-feet of storage is the volume of wastewater stored behind a dam from the elevation measured from the lowest point of the outside limit of the impoundment barrier to the maximum attainable water surface elevation of the reservoir pool that could occur during extreme operating conditions.
-The majority of lagoons at the Dairy are constructed with the majority of their holding capacity at or below the topographic ground surface.
+Taking this into consideration, only Lagoon #1 would be expected to trigger Dam Safety Act requirements.